hwikgren/PNANetwork/Lists/readme.md

 * E.g.,
 * +Aramean
 * 1 Sheikh of the Naqiru tribe son of
-* If the description of an individual is the second line (without the number (= frequency)), use the first line as the Ethnicity attribute in the network
+* If the description of an individual is the second line (without the number (= frequency)), use the first line as the person's Ethnicity attribute in the network

 pdfAsText
 ***Tero: tämä tiedosto pitänee poistaa tekijänoikeussyistä.
 Toimisiko tämänkin kohdalla se, että otetaan siitä lyhyt pätkä esimerkiksi?***